DoshikKing/WeatherBot/README.md

 Named WeatherBot in Telegram.
 _____________________________________________
 # Requirments for start up:
 1. Telegram bot API token.
-You can get it from @BotFather in Telegram
+You can get it from @BotFather in Telegram.
+Insert it instead of your_token in token variable.
 2. Open weather map API token.
-You cam get it from this website -> https://home.openweathermap.org/api
+You cam get it from this website -> https://home.openweathermap.org/api.
+Insert it instead of your_token in owm variable.
 3. Python 3.
 You can download it from this website -> https://www.python.org/
 4. Pyowm package for python.
 Type: pip install pyowm
 5. Telebot package for python.
 Type: pip install telebot